 Jon Morrow was able to connect emotionally with his target audience by sharing his personal story, “On Dying, Mothers and Fighting for Your Ideas.”

-Because he was able to find a point of connection between his story and audience, that post has received over 5000+ shares, opened up business for him and has become a point of reference for other sites as well.
+Because he was able to find a point of connection between his story and audience, that blog post has received over 5000+ shares, opened up business for him and has become a point of reference for other small business sites as well.

 3. Do I need to create a content map?

 A content map helps you to stay focused on your goals as you plan your content.
 Think of it as a kind of Google map that keeps you on the right path and immediately helps you retrace your steps if you get off track.